Home > Grants for Children > Grants for Children A-C

-To apply download the on-line application form.
-Financial details are required.
+To apply: download the online holiday application form.

-Chips, the charity of the casino and gaming industry provides specialised powered wheelchairs for children and young people who may have a short life span.
+Chips, the charity of the casino and gaming industry provides specialised powered wheelchairs for children and young people with varying disabilities.

 It will only fund powered wheelchairs not provided by the NHS.

-Applications can be made using the on-line application form.
-Each application is considered on it's own merits and depends on available funds at the time of the application.
+Applications can be made using the preliminary online application form.
+Each application is considered on its own merits and depends on available funds at the time of the application.